vlingo/xoom-platform/README.md

 * ... start a RabbitMQ container (`vlingo-lattice-exchange-rabbitmq`):  `cd ../vlingo-lattice-exchange-rabbitmq && ./rmqbounce.sh && cd ../vlingo-platform`
 * ... run `./mvnw clean install` to run all tests and build all artifacts

+So, to check out and build all `vlingo-platform modules`, do the following:

 ```
+$ cd <my-projects-root-directory>
 $ md vlingo
 $ cd vlingo
 $ ./gradlew